coleifer/peewee/docs/peewee/playhouse.rst

     :param bool backrefs: Whether lists of related objects should be recursed.
     :param only: A list (or set) of field instances which should be included in the result dictionary.
     :param exclude: A list (or set) of field instances which should be excluded from the result dictionary.
+    :param extra_attrs: A list of attribute or method names on the instance which should be included in the dictionary.

     Examples: